Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Classification of EMG Evidence

 \subsection{EMG Data Pre-Processing}

-The data were filtered with a fourth-order band-pass Butterworth filter between $40$ Hz and $800$ Hz for suppressing the movement artifacts.
-Afterwards the root-mean-square envelopes~\cite{hogan1980rmsEnvelope} of the EMG signal were constructed using a sliding window of length $150$ samples.
+As outlined in \autoref{fig_emg_overview}, first the raw EMG data were filtered with a band-pass Butterworth filter of $40$-$500$ Hz, where the high pass serves to remove motion artifact and the low pass is used for anti-aliasing and removal of any high frequency noise outside of the normal EMG range.
+Afterwards the root-mean-square envelopes~\citep{hogan1980rmsEnvelope} of the EMG signal were constructed using a sliding window of length $150$ samples (96ms).
 A maximum voluntary contraction (MVC) test was manually performed for each muscle at the beginning of the recordings.
-During the test, the subjects were instructed to perform isometric contractions constantly for each muscle.
-Finally, the resulting EMG envelopes were normalized by the experimental data from the MVC test.
-The processed EMG signals were further divided into sliding windows of $T=320$ ms, with a delay of $32$ ms between two consecutive windows.
+During the test, the subjects were instructed to perform isometric contractions constantly for each muscle \citep{kendall2005muscles}.
+Finally, the resulting EMG envelopes were normalized to the maximum window value of MVC data, which were processed the same as the task data.
+Finally, the filtered, RMS-ed and normalized EMG signals were further divided into sliding windows of $T=320$ ms, with an overlap of $32$ ms between two consecutive windows.
 Both feature extraction and classification were conducted based on each sliding window.